WOMEN RISING! NEW VISIONS FOR A POST-PATRIARCHAL WORLD

 Las Vegas, Nevada

-I will be part of the Archaeomythology Panel, facilitated by Joan Marler, founder and Executive Director of the Institute of Archaeomythology that will address Archaeomythological Explorations: Honoring Sacred Kinship Between Women, Plants, and Animals along with scholars Mara Keller, Joan Cichon, and Susan Moulton
+I was part of the Archaeomythology Panel, facilitated by Joan Marler, founder and Executive Director of the Institute of Archaeomythology that addressed Archaeomythological Explorations: Honoring Sacred Kinship Between Women, Plants, and Animals along with scholars Mara Keller, Joan Cichon, and Susan Moulton

 The Personhood of Nature and an Indigenous Consciousness of Communion – Stories of Bees and Glaciers